 Competition GT versions - 1966 -70

 Unipower GT's have taken part in many National and International races across Continents over the years, since its launch at the Racing Car Show in 1966.
 Designed as a road-car, based on the design of Val Dare-Bryan’s Attila Mk 5, there were initially no factory designated 'Works' competition cars, as it had never been intended to go racing.
-However, in 1968 following a successful development collaboration with an early customer, who in January 1966 had commissioned a Unipower GT Competition version (# 766.2), the factory entered that car in some UK National races.
-Then in 1969 Piers Weld-Forester announced that they would enter the World Sports Car Championship with one and sometimes two cars, to campaign the International Endurance races in Group 4.
-Results were mixed, caused in the main by often inadequate levels of preparation/testing, impacted on by the very tight International race schedule and the understandable technical issues encountered by what was a very amateur team, competing at World Sports Car Championship level.
-The sheer dedication and driver talent though, with drivers like Andrew Hedges (MG Works driver), Robert Hurst and Piers Weld-Forester, mixed with the occasional pay-drive seat, was a real David & Goliath struggle against the established racing teams of that period.
+However, in 1968 following a successful development collaboration with an early customer, who in January 1966 had commissioned a Unipower GT Competition version (# 766.2), that car was entered in some UK National races for Piers Weld-Forester to drive.
+Early in 1969, he now co-owning Unipower Cars, Piers announced that they would enter the World Sports Car Championship with one and sometimes two cars, to campaign the International Endurance races in Group 4/6.

 That they took on the best at races like the Targa Florio (Qualified 2nd behind a Porsche 908), Le Mans (One driver failed to qualify), Nürburgring 500kms (9th), Barcelona 12hrs (DNF after 9hrs) and other such Endurance races, with often very encouraging initial results, was remarkable and testimony to the cars inherently good design as a road car. (see The History of the Unipower GT)

-The six Competition GT versions detailed below were called 'Lightweight Competition GT's'.
+The Competition GT versions detailed below were called 'Lightweight Competition GT's'.
 However the only real weight reduction, was the removal of all 'road-car' components, such as the Boot, Carpets, Interior trim etc...., with the bodies still being made with the same fibreglass 'lay-up' weight.
-Occasionally Road-spec cars were sold with adjustable Armstrong dampers along with some limited rose-jointed suspension.
-A number of cars after being sold, were retro-fitted with a non-factory produced wider bodied rear section as seen at many events and races.
-All Unipower GT Competition chassis were the same, with the single exception of Chassis # 766.2 which was specially modified during construction, to enable a special engine to be fitted.

-It is indeed testimony in addition to the Competition GT's below, that Unipower GT's are still being entered in competitive events around the World, mostly in the UK, USA and Switzerland.
+It is indeed testimony to the marque that, in addition to the Competition GT's below, many Unipower GT's are still being entered in competitive events, mostly in the UK, USA, Portugal & Switzerland.

 Other non-factory cars were raced by a number of talented privateer entrants in the UK, Europe and the USA, many of which used modified 'road spec' cars rather than 'Comp GT spec' cars, again to good effect.